How to catch trout with spoons

 5) Acme Little Cleo

-The little Cleo is a classic spoon, excellent option for fishing bigger, deeper faster water.
-Very popular lure for targeting steelhead and salmon.
+The little Cleo is a classic spoon, an excellent option for fishing bigger, deeper faster water.
+It is a very popular lure for targeting steelhead and salmon.
 It will be my pick for fishing a deep pool in a swift flowing river.

 6) Acme Phoebe

 These little spoons somewhat resemble tiny fish.
 Being lightweight makes them a great for fishing shallow water, ripples typically found in streams.
 The curve design allows it to be fished at all speeds and depths.

 The Super Duper looks a bit strange with its bent boxy U sharp design.
 The U sharp bend, traps the water on the retrieve causing it to dance and wobble through the water.
 This spoon is quite controversial, same anglers absolutely love them while others are not even prepared to give it a try.